Argumentation in Fashion Communication

 - Understand how “fashion controversies” emerge, how argumentation is used in these controversies by fashion brands and other actors

-Learning is based on analysis of concrete examples and on classroom discussion.
+Learning is based on analysis of concrete examples of fashion communication, explanation of theoretical concepts and methods as well as on classroom discussion.
+Active participation by the students is encouraged.

 Evaluation procedures and Grading criteria